The Moonshine Jungle Tour: Concert synopsis

 Mars closed the track "Young Girls" with the most vehement singing of the show, which also contained a portion of "Girls Just Want to Have Fun" by Cyndi Lauper.
 Later on, the stage was left only to Mars and to two keyboardists; Mars introduced the heartbreaking piano ballad "When I Was Your Man" to the audience by saying that it was the most difficult song to write and sing.
 In this song Mars showed his potent vocal range as fans loudly sang along with him.
 A piano solo led up to "Grenade," which began as a "superhero theme" only to be played as a dramatic "bolero" with a rock interpretation.
 The singer showed not only his guitar abilities during the solo created for the track but also his powerful vocals once more.
 Mars dedicated "Just the Way You Are" to the audience.
 It was played as an anthem, making the crowd sing along.
 At this point the performers left the stage and, as the fans shouted for an encore, Mars returned to play a drum solo, as he did during the Super Bowl performance, with some of James Brown's vocals sampled that led to the opening notes and first encore of the show, "Locked Out of Heaven," sung powerfully as golden confetti poured down on the audience.

 The show closer, "Gorilla," was a "perfect, slightly naughty end to an all-ages gig where the boundaries were given a nudge," with laser lights, fireballs, confetti and fireworks blasting as Mars sung on an elevated platform.
 Throughout the tour various setlists were used.
 "The Lazy Song" was one of the highlights of the tour as the crowd sung along.
-It also contained a comedic interlude when Mars's backup singer and songwriting partner, Phillip Lawrence, shouted the verse of the track "OMG this is great!"
+It also contained a comedic interlude when Mars's backup singer, Phillip Lawrence, shouted the verse of the track "OMG this is great!"
 At this moment, the music stopped, Mars introduced Lawrence to the fans and asked if they wanted to hear the same line again.
 The track was performed in some Oceania, Asian, and European concerts and on the second leg of American shows.
 "Count On Me" was only sung once, in Jakarta.